hansroland/reflex-dom-inbits/tutorial.md

 ## Function *mergeWith*

 Assume, it would be possible to click in the above example both buttons simultaneously.
-If we click both buttons together, the function *leftmost* returns only *evIncr* and we loose *evDecr*.
+If we click both buttons together, the function *leftmost* returns only *evIncr* and we lose *evDecr*.
-In situations, where we are not allowed to loose events, we can use the function *mergeWith*.
+In situations, where we are not allowed to lose events, we can use the function *mergeWith*.

 The function *mergeWith* has the following type: